ProofofTrainingWT/WT-PoT/README.md

 ## Environment Dependencies

-Create your enviroment for WT-PoL using the following command:
+Create your enviroment for WT-PoT using the following command:

 ```bash
 conda env create -f environment.yml